top of page

 3. Reward innovation.

-It makes me sad when I talk to companies who think measuring Purchase Price Variance is everything there is to measuring savings.
+It frustrates us when we talk to companies who think measuring Purchase Price Variance is everything there is to reporting savings.
 Procurement has evolved far beyond simple price reduction and is now much more focused on adding wider value to the business.
 With this in mind, make sure that the kind of value that can be derived from lateral thinking is measured.
-What if we don’t buy this thing at all because we can do things completely differently, or what if we actually pay more but we get all this great additional service that really helps our efficiency?
+For example what if we don’t buy this thing at all because we can do things completely differently, or what if we actually pay more but we get all this great additional functionality that really helps our efficiency or our sales?

 4. Look at the total cost.